List of shared parenting legislation: South Dakota

 In 2019 South Dakota drafted House Bill 1104.
 This bill makes the presumption that joint physical custody be awarded in cases where joint legal custody is awarded, it defines joint physical custody as "equal time-sharing," and sets the burden required to overcome the presumption as a preponderance of the evidence.
 It would also remove language from the law stating that there would not be a presumption of joint physical custody.
 This bill is under review.

 Texas

 House Bill 453 was considered in Texas for the 2017 - 2018 legislative session.
 This bill sought to set the policy of the state to encourage separated and divorced parents to share custody equally.
 It also encouraged the court, when making a parenting plan, to ensure the difference in number of days provided to each parent per year not exceed five.
 This bill died in committee.

 House Bill 803 would provide a presumption of 50/50 parenting time for fit, willing, and able parents.
 It was considered during the 2021 Texas legislative session.
 The bill had over 20 bipartisan co-authors and nearly 200 parents and activists provided testimony to the JJFI committee.
 Despite this, the bill was effectively killed by Chairwoman Neave.

+Vermont

+Vermont is unusual among U.S. states because its custody statute permits court-ordered shared parental rights and responsibilities only when the parents agree to that arrangement.
+Under 15 V.S.A. § 665(a), a Vermont court “may order parental rights and responsibilities to be divided or shared between the parents on such terms and conditions as serve the best interests of the child.”
+However, the same subsection provides that “[w]hen the parents cannot agree to divide or share parental rights and responsibilities, the court shall award parental rights and responsibilities primarily or solely to one parent.”

+As a result, in a contested case, the court may not impose shared parental rights and responsibilities over the objection of either parent, even if the court otherwise finds that shared responsibility would serve the child’s best interests.
+Vermont Legal Aid describes the rule this way: “A court can order that physical responsibility be in one or both parents.
+However, a court can only order this if both parents agree.
+If a court is asked to choose, they have to pick one parent.”

+Critics of the Vermont statute argue that the agreement requirement creates an incentive for a parent to withhold consent to shared responsibility, because the absence of agreement requires the court to choose one parent as the primary or sole holder of parental rights and responsibilities.
+In Cabot v.
+Cabot, Justice Skoglund criticized the statute on this ground, writing that it “provides further incentive for divorcing parents who are primary caregivers to refuse to cooperate with their spouses on sharing parental rights and responsibilities.”

+Since 1990, repeated bills have been introduced in the Vermont General Assembly to amend § 665 or otherwise authorize shared parental rights and responsibilities in contested cases.
+None has been enacted.